Prescribing information (external link)

 The administration of radiopharmaceuticals creates risks for other persons from external radiation or contamination from spill of urine, vomiting, etc. Radiation protection precautions in accordance with national regulations must therefore be taken.

 The surface dose rates, and the accumulated dose depend on many factors.
 Measurements on the location and during work are critical and should be practiced for more precise and instructive determination of overall radiation dose to the staff.
-Healthcare personnel are advised to limit the time of close contact with patients administered lutetium (177Lu) vipivotide tetraxetan.
+Healthcare personnel are advised to limit the time of close contact with patients administered Pluvicto.
 The use of television monitor systems to monitor the patients is recommended.
 Given the half-life of lutetium-177, it is specially recommended to avoid internal contamination.
 It is necessary to use protective high-quality (latex/nitrile) gloves to avoid direct contact with the radiopharmaceutical (vial/syringe).
 For minimising radiation exposure, always use the principles of time, distance and shielding (reducing the manipulation of the vial and using the material already supplied per the manufacturer).

 This preparation is likely to result in a relatively high radiation dose to most patients.
 The administration of Pluvicto may result in a significant environmental hazard.
 This may be of concern to the immediate family of those individuals undergoing treatment or the general public depending on the level of radioactivity administered, hence radioprotection rules should be followed.
 Suitable precautions in accordance with national regulations should be taken concerning the radioactivity eliminated by the patients in order to avoid any contaminations.
-Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 Reference